reesporte/html-compile/README.md

 `html-compile` follows the simple philosophy of do two things and do them good enough.

 ## How to use
-1. Install the cli: `go get github.com/reesporte/html-compile`
+1. Install the cli: `go install github.com/reesporte/html-compile@latest`

 2. Set up a directory with an `index.html` file.